ABI-Software/software-development-guidelines/README.md

 - Do not use gendered pronouns, as it runs counter to inclusivity.
-- When pronouns are required, the usage of neutral, third-person pronouns are recommended.  (e.g. use "one", "they", or "them", when refering to a specific, unambiguous role or group).
+- When pronouns are required, the usage of neutral, third-person pronouns are recommended.  (e.g. use "one", "they", or "them", when referring to a specific, unambiguous role or group).

   - Exceptions to this can arise if a specific person is being referred;
     their preferred pronoun(s) should be used instead.